meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 #### Functions
 1. To allocate attention to a task
 2. To enable the flexible, content-relevant manipulation of Working Memory
-3. To inhibit prepotent responses that may interfere with the
+3. To inhibit prepotent responses that may interfere with the present task or goal.
+### Self-Regulation
 ## (12) Increasing Happiness - Perspective Taking and Goals.
 How might someone increase their long-term happiness using these strategies?
 [[12 Reading Notes]]
 Mention the broaden and build theory!!!